Treaty of Mutual Cooperation and Security between the United States and Japan: Ongoing opposition in Okinawa

 A central issue in the debate over the continued U.S. military presence is the heavy concentration of troops in the small Japanese prefecture of Okinawa.
 U.S. military bases cover about one fifth of Okinawa and house around 75% of the U.S. forces in Japan.
 Base-related frictions, disputes, and environmental problems have left many Okinawans feeling that while the security agreement may be beneficial to the United States and Japan as a whole, they bear a disproportionate share of the burden.

 One contentious issue to many Okinawans is the noise and environmental pollution created by the US forces in Japan.
 Prolonged exposure to high-decibel noise pollution from the American military jets flying over residential areas in Okinawa has been found to cause heart problems, disrupt sleep patterns, and damage cognitive skills in children.
 Excessive noise lawsuits filed in 2009 by Okinawa's residents against Kadena Air Base and Marine Corps Air Station Futenma resulted in awards of $57 million and $1.3 million to residents, respectively.
 Toxic chemical runoff from U.S. bases, live-fire drills using depleted uranium rounds, and base construction and expansion activities have polluted Okinawa's water supply and damaged Okinawa's once-pristine coral reefs, reducing their economic value for fishing and tourism.

 The most powerful opposition in Okinawa, however, stemmed from criminal acts committed by US service members and their dependents, with the latest example being the 1995 kidnapping and molestation of a 12-year-old Okinawan girl by two Marines and a Navy corpsman.
 In early 2008, U.S. Secretary of State Condoleezza Rice apologized after a series of crimes involving American troops in Japan, including the rape of a girl of 14 by a marine on Okinawa.
 The US military also imposed a temporary 24-hour curfew on military personnel and their families to ease the anger of local residents.

 These grievances, among others, have sustained a large and enduring anti-Security Treaty movement in Okinawa.

 Public support

 Despite the strong Okinawan opposition to the US military presence on the island, there is support for the agreement in Japan as a whole.
 Although views of the treaty were fiercely polarized when the treaty was first approved in 1960, acceptance of the U.S.-Japan alliance has grown over time.
-According to a 2007 poll, 73.4% of Japanese citizens appreciated the U.S.-Japan alliance and welcomed the presence of U.S. forces in Japan.
+According to a 2007 poll, 73.4% of Japanese citizens appreciated the presence of U.S. forces in Japan.
+The manga series Our Alliance – A Lasting Partnership was designed to stimulate a positive public opinion about the partnership.